-Fig.10.
+Fig. 10.
 Operation of the control system in the linear range

+The test was conducted to demonstrate the identity of the investigated control systems in terms of motor speed control in the linear range.
+Both models are so similar to each other that they are almost perfectly superimposed on the graphs.
+The quality index is also close to zero.
+Any differences may arise from the noise introduced into the system speed and current measurements.
 The second study aimed to demonstrate the impact of an 80% magnitude voltage sag in all three phases on the operation of the control systems with DMC and QZSDMC under nominal conditions with rated torque.
 There were no changes made to the control systems themselves except for the input voltage.
 The system was still subjected to the same load and had the same reference speed.

-The purpose of the study was to determine whether the use of QZSDMC to compensate for voltage fluctuations at the motor could increase the system's resilience to electrical events causing voltage sag.
+The purpose of the study was to determine whether the use of QZSDMC to compensate for voltage fluctuations at the motor could increase the system resilience to electrical events causing voltage sag.
 Additionally, it was examined whether it is possible to achieve the rated voltage at the motor when the voltage drop on the power grid is too significant for the motor to rotate at the rated speed when powered by a traditional DMC.

 The phase-to-phase voltage of the grid along with the grid current for the QZSDMC system is illustrated in Fig. 11.
 As anticipated, after the voltage sag occurred at 0.5 s, the grid current increased.
 This is due to the voltage boost performed by QZS.
 The phase-to-phase voltage and the motor current supplied by DMC are depicted in Fig. 12.
 It can be observed that after the voltage sag, the converter cyclically enters states of continuous conduction, attempting to deliver a maximally high voltage to the load.
-However, despite this effort, the delivered voltage was too low to balance the EMF of the motor.
+However, despite this effort, the delivered voltage was too low to balance the electromotive force of the motor.
 The PMSM began to decelerate after the voltage sag, leading to a transition to regenerative operation.
 This is evident in the figure as a change in sign and an increase in the amplitude of the motor current.

-Fig.11.
+Fig. 11.
 Grid phase to phase voltage and grid current during 80% 3-phase sag in QZSDMC control system

-Fig.12.
+Fig. 12.
 Voltage and current of PMSM fed by DMC during 80% 3-phase sag

 Figure 13 illustrates the phase-to-phase voltage and the current of the machine powered by QZSDMC.
-After the voltage sag occurred, the control system requires 2 ms to react and regulate the voltage and current.
+After the voltage sag occurs, the control system requires 2 ms to react and regulate the voltage and current.
 Apart from this moment, the voltages and currents on the motor are nearly identical before and after the event.